 Step 2 of this process will vary depending on what kind of website you're trying to create.
 In the links below, I'll show you a few different ways you can proceed by building any of the following:

 Each website is designed with a specific purpose; all can be very powerful when used correctly.

 Having a website is not so much a question of “Can I live without it?” and more a question of, “What am I missing out on without it?”

-That said, I have encountered several people who have never gone through the motions of creating their website.
+I have encountered several people who have never gone through the motions of creating their websites.
 They did survive, but I think it has made life significantly more difficult than it needed to be.

 BONUS: Real Estate SEO Guide

 Since I'm a referral partner for Bluehost (i.e., I make a few bucks if/when you set up your website through my affiliate links above), I wanted to give you a little bonus if you decide to use this service.